Internal and External Social Enterprises

 If you’re considering starting a business, I would encourage you to build both sides of it into the fabric of the company.
 Heck, if you already have one, you should work to do this.

-Every month I share an email for creatives with inspiring thoughts, resources, stories, interviews as I continue on my journey.
-Come learn with me and join the community!
+Every month I share an email for change makers and creatives with inspiring thoughts, resources, stories, and interviews to live a simplified and intentional life

 A Clouded Heart Can’t Change The World